Collect Coverage in Tests

 Set Up Coverage Collection Using the Test Manager

 In the Test Manager, you can enable coverage and select the coverage metrics at the test file level.
 Test suites and test cases inherit the coverage settings from the test file.
-However, you can turn off coverage collection for individual test suites and test cases.
+You can turn off coverage collection for individual test suites and test cases.
+However, you cannot turn off coverage at the test suite or test case level for MATLAB®-based Simulink tests,.
+For information about MATLAB-based Simulink tests, see Test Models Using MATLAB-Based Simulink Tests.

 To set up the Test Manager to include coverage collection: